 Sound like a familiar situation?

 We set up these tents solo, in pairs, and in wind, rain, and total darkness.
-This section gives you a glimpse into our experiences, so you can match your need for easy setup to the rest of the tent's features.
-Some of these tents go up so easy you'd swear there was a magic wand in the packaging somewhere, others take a little more time (or a few rounds of practice).
+This section gives you a glimpse into our experiences so that you can match your need for easy setup with the rest of the tent's features.
+Some of these tents go up so smoothly you'd swear there was a magic wand in the packaging somewhere.
+Others take a little more time (or a few rounds of practice).

-Watch out, some tent makers go a little wild knowing that a camping tent will often be driven to the campsite and require little to no schlepping.
-This still doesn't mean you want a Bosu-ball sized bundle of tent to find room for in your trunk, and it certainly doesn't mean you want to wrestle with 80 pounds of poles, fabric, and stakes when you roll up to your campsite after a long week.
-Or maybe you don't live in a 4,000 square-foot home and are going to have trouble storing a tent that's only minimally smaller when packed than properly set up.
+Watch out — some tent makers go a little wild knowing that a camping tent will often be driven to the campsite and require little to no schlepping.
+This still doesn't mean you want to wrestle with 80 pounds of poles, fabric, and stakes.
 Furthermore, like many of us trying to fit into old clothes, some tents require serious grunting, groaning, pushing, stuffing (and let's not forget the swearing) to fit back in their storage bag.
-Others will go back in the bag, but only with laser-precision folds or rolls.
-Still others (these are our favorites) go right back into their storage bags easily, no fuss, no hassle.
+Others (these are our favorites) go right back into their storage bags easily, no fuss, no hassle.

 Livability, weather resistance, and workmanship will likely trump packed size and weight for most car campers, but that doesn't mean this category should be ignored.
-You never know when your well-planned trip might suddenly require a longer walk between car and tent site than you had originally anticipated.
+You never know when your well-planned trip might suddenly require a longer walk between car and tent site than you initially anticipated.

 A four-season tent is what you would think of as a winter tent.
 This is a burly, snowstorm-ready tent that is at home in the mountains and on expeditions.
 This is not the tent you would typically select if you're a fair weather camper that goes out only in the summer months and pitches a tent by the river or at the beach for some rest and relaxation.
 There are only two tents in this review listed as four-season tents.